thin-edge/thin-edge.io/design/thin-edge-core.md

 * __sophisticated business-cases__, with applications involving several vendors, actors and users;
 * __very diverse integration needs__ over operating systems, protocols, data sources, processing tools, actuators, cloud end-points;
-* __constraint environments__ with low-resources devices, large-scale deployments, high exposure to security risks, prohibitive manual operations, long-term supports;
+* __constraint environments__ with low-resources devices, high exposure to security risks, prohibitive manual operations;
-* __safety related requirements__ with devices operating machines in hazardous contexts.
+* __particular non-functional requirements__ safety of devices operating machines in hazardous contexts, scalability over large fleet of devices, long-term supports of scattered devices.

 The forces behind these requirements are pushing in opposite directions.

-* On one side, from the use-case and integration perspective, one needs a dynamic and open setting with a large set of features that can be easily extended and combined.
+* On one side, to address the diversity of use-cases and integration requirements, one needs a large open set of features that can be easily extended and combined.
   [NodeRed](https://nodered.org/) is the archetype of such tools facilitating connections of components.
 * On the other side, to meet resource and security constraints, one needs a minimal system specifically built for a task with cherry-picked components.
-  On the extreme side this leads to the idea of [unikernel](https://en.wikipedia.org/wiki/Unikernel) with sealed, single-purpose software images.
+  On the extreme side, this leads to the idea of [unikernel](https://en.wikipedia.org/wiki/Unikernel) with sealed, single-purpose software images.

-Can these two poles be reconciled?
+What makes thin-edge unique is its approach to reconcile these two poles with two levels of building blocks.
+* To maximize flexibility and interoperability, thin-edge provides the tools to build an agent from independent executables that interact over MQTT using JSON messages.
+* To minimize resources and vulnerabilities, thin-edge features fine-grain Rust components as well as the rules to combine them into purpose-specific agents.
+* To make feasible the assemblage of fine-grain and MQTT-based components into IIoT agents, thin-edge comes with an extensible data model for IIoT - cloud connectivity, telemetry data, device management, child devices, ... - and defines the rules to exchange related messages over MQTT as well as between fine-grain components and at the boundary between the internal and MQTT worlds.

-The approach of thin-edge is to ease the development of IoT applications on edge devices with a smooth transition between:
+With this approach, thin-edge eases the development of IoT applications on edge devices with a smooth transition between:
-* prototyping use-cases - when the aim is to easily onboard devices for IIoT,
+* prototyping use-cases - when the need is to easily onboard devices for IIoT with batteries-included tools,
 * production use-cases - when the need is to deploy a hardened specific software on a large fleet of devices,
-* as well as intermediate use-cases - when the application is build by several vendors with components written using different programming languages;
+* IIoT agent development - when the aim is to implement an application-specific agent that integrates tools and services provided by independent vendors.
-  or when a manufacturer assembles his tools on the devices while letting open to his customers the option to add their own modules.
+* Hardware specific software - when a manufacturer assembles his tools on the devices while letting open to his customers the option to add their own modules.

+## Design Principles

 To achieve this goal, the foundations of thin-edge address the hardened case first.
 * The core of thin-edge and its components are written using the *Rust* programming languages.